 Christmas is always bat-shit crazy for Mums.
 Because let’s face it, if it wasn’t for us, Christmas would not happen!

 Christmas is mental for Mums.
 And any single thing that I can do to make it a bit easier – is gold!
 Here are my tips on how to start preparing for Christmas right now!
-So that hopefully, Christmas can be a lovely time of year, instead of needing to be admitted to a psych ward on boxing day!
+So that hopefully, Christmas can be a lovely time of year, instead of needing to be sent off in a white van to a hospital for a special rest on Boxing Day!

 Start Picking Up a Few Long Life Pantry Items or Frozen Goods Now!